Para-Bannai-Ito Polynomials: Para-Bannai--Ito polynomials as a limit of the -para-Racah polynomials

 In \cite{qpararacah}, the $q$-para-Racah polynomials were introduced as a $q$ generalization of the para-Racah polynomials.
-In this section, we show that the para-Bannai-Ito polynomials can be obtained as a $q\to -1$ limit of the $q$-para-Racah polynomials, reinforcing their position in the family of para polynomials.
-The monic $q$-para-Racah polynomials for $N=2j+1$ follow the recurrence relation
+In this section, we show that the para-Bannai--Ito polynomials can be obtained as a $q\to -1$ limit of the $q$-para-Racah polynomials, reinforcing their position in the family of para polynomials.
+The monic $q$-para-Racah polynomials for $N=2j+1$ satisfy the recurrence relation

 with